 The Full Story

 Now there is a second way to get help in a poison emergency.
-Besides calling the 24/7 Poison Control hotline at 1-800-222-1222, you can now use an iPhone, iPad, Android device, or your web browser to evaluate an unintentional poisoning. webPOISONCONTROL asks simple questions to determine the danger of a swallowed substance.
-Questions include the substance name, amount swallowed, age, weight, and time since exposure.
+Besides calling the 24/7 Poison Control hotline at 1-800-222-1222, you can now use an iPhone, iPad, Android device, or your web browser to evaluate an unintentional poisoning. webPOISONCONTROL asks simple questions to determine the danger of being exposed to a product or substance.
+Questions include the substance name, amount, age, weight, and time since exposure.
 Just like calling 1-800-222-1222, all information you provide to webPOISONCONTROL is kept confidential.

 webPOISONCONTROL was made possible by charitable contributions to the National Capital Poison Center, the project lead.
 It is already being used by poison centers in DC, Minnesota, Nebraska, New Mexico, North Carolina, Ohio, Utah, and Virginia.
 The tool was developed by the poison experts to respond to the need to provide a trusted online resource for poison emergencies, instead of the many inaccurate recommendations that can be found on online.